JeffreyBenjaminBrown/learning-aws/python-web-app/polls/CONFUSED.md

 Going through the documentation on forms, I'm getting `Server Error (500)` and I don't know why.
 First I wrote some really basic code that works, and then I made a slight mod and it stopped working.

+All the code described below is [on Github](https://github.com/JeffreyBenjaminBrown/learning-aws/tree/forms/python-web-app).
+Below I've stripped the comments from it.

 # The working code